Hritick3824/Learn_Python/README.md

-"# Learn_Python from beginner to professional"
+"# Learn_Python from beginner to professional and completely learn python"